U.S. Tax Treatment of New Zealand UniSaver Scheme

 Tax / ESCT (Employer Superannuation Contribution Tax)

-PIE tax and ESCT can be applied against the U.S. tax lability for credit purposes.
+Tax and ESCT can be applied against your U.S. tax lability for credit purposes.

 U.S. Tax Filing Requirements for UniSaver